Tetherin: Gene activation

 Tetherin is part of IFN-dependent antiviral response pathway.
 When the presence of virus and viral components is detected by recognition molecules such as (RIG-I), a cascades of interactions happen between signaling molecules, eventually the signal reaches the nucleus to upregulate the expression of interferon-stimulated genes (ISGs), this in turn activates IFN-α pathway to send the signal to neighboring cells, which causes upregulation in the expression of other ISGs and many viral restriction factors, such as tetherin.

 Tetherin/BST2 and BST1 genes are unregulated by the Nicotinamide (NAM) metabolism pathway.

 Function

 Tetherin is a human cellular protein which inhibits retrovirus infection by preventing the diffusion of virus particles after budding from infected cells.
 Initially discovered as an inhibitor to HIV-1 infection in the absence of Vpu, tetherin has also been shown to inhibit the release of other RNA viruses such as the Lassa and Marburg virions suggesting a common mechanism that inhibits enveloped virus release without interaction with viral proteins.
 In addition, tetherin also restricts neuroinvasion of the DNA virus HSV-1.
 However, in contrast to its anti-viral role, it has recently been shown that basal levels of BST2 or Tetherin are required for HIV-1 replication but this isn't an indication that higher than basal levels of BST2 promotes viral replication.
 More definite research is required.

+Beyond viral particles, BST2 (CD317) may also tether native cellular membrane components to the cell surface, including extracellular vesicles or exosomes, thereby limiting their release and diffusion to other cells.
+By restricting the spread of such vesicles, BST2 could influence intercellular communication and signaling in physiological and pathological contexts.